o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-editor.md

 For more information about features common to Atom tools, menus, dockable panels, and working with documents, see [Atom Tools Common Features](/docs/atom-guide/look-dev/tools/atom-tools-common-features/).

-### Document Types and Views
+### Document types and views
-Material Editor supports creating, opening, and editing one type of document.
+Material Editor supports material documents, `.material` and `.materialtype`.

 #### Material Documents
-Material Documents are the main documents type in Material Editor.
-- ".material" files can be opened and edited.
-- ".materialtype" files can be opened but cannot be saved.
+You can create, open, and edit `.material files`.
+You can also open `.materialtype` files to view it's properties, but you cannot edit them in the Material Editor.

-- The material being edited by the active material document will be displayed on the model in the viewport.
-- As changes are made to the material through the inspector or script, the material shown in the viewport will automatically updated to reflect the changes.
+The material that you're currently editing displays on the model in the viewport.
+As you edit the material through the inspector or script, the material shown in the viewport automatically updates to reflect the changes.

 ## Main Menu
 The main menu contains all of the submenus and actions common to all Atom tools.